zlatanpham/prompt-mcp-app/memory-bank/consolidated_learnings.md

 - Be prepared to make multiple small UI adjustments based on continuous user feedback to achieve the desired look and feel.
 This often involves iterative `replace_in_file` operations for styling and component structure.

+### Path Alias Resolution

+- Always verify `tsconfig.json` for configured path aliases (e.g., `@/*` mapping to `src/*`) at the start of a project or when encountering import resolution issues.
+Ensure all imports consistently use the defined alias.

+### TypeScript and ESLint Error Resolution

+- When persistent TypeScript errors (e.g., `Cannot find module`) occur despite correct paths and installed dependencies, it often indicates a stale TypeScript language server or development server cache.
+A server restart is usually required.
+- Explicitly type parameters and variables to resolve `implicit any` and `unsafe argument` ESLint errors, especially when dealing with data from external sources (like tRPC queries) or complex object structures.

 ## Project-Specific Learnings

 ### Initial Prisma Setup for New Projects